mollybeach/oracle-prediction-api/README.md

 5. **Testing**:
    - Create tests to ensure that the oracle integration works as expected.
    - Test various scenarios to validate the reliability of the oracle data.

+ ### UMA Protocol Integration Steps
+- **Asserting Data**: Implement a function to assert data to the UMA Optimistic Oracle.
+This will involve creating a smart contract that can submit assertions about events (e.g., "Team A won the match").

+- **Handling Disputes**: Set up logic to handle disputes.
+If a dispute arises, the assertion will be sent to the DVM for resolution.
+Ensure that your application can respond to the outcome of these disputes.

+- **Economic Incentives**: Understand and implement the economic incentives for asserters and disputers.
+This includes bonding assertions and rewarding correct disputes.

+- **Testing the Integration**: Use test networks (like Görli) to test the integration of the UMA protocol.
+Ensure that assertions can be made, disputed, and resolved correctly.

 ## Project Structure
 ```